MLLM-Tool/MLLM-Tool/README.md

 -----------

 ## 🎉 News
+- [x] [2024.02.02] 📢📢 We change the permissions for data and checkpoints, no longer need to apply to download them.
 - [x] [2024.01.16] 🚀🚀 Release the code of MLLM-Tool.
 - [x] [2024.01.16] 🔨🧩 Release the ToolMMBench dataset.
 - [x] [2024.01.16] 📢📢 Release the checkpoint of MLLM-Tool in Vicuna-7B, Vicuna-13B, Llama-7B, Llama-13B, Llama2-7B, Llama2-13B, Llama2Chat-7B, Llama2Chat-13B.